7 Best Ways to Deal with Muscle Pain and Soreness after an Accident

 Hydration

 Just like when you get sick, you want to make sure you stay hydrated after a car accident.
 The shock and stress from the accident can send your body’s responses into overdrive, and your body needs water and nutrients to function properly.
 Staying hydrated will allow water to bring oxygen and nutrients to your cells that help fight any injuries or damage inside the body.
 When you drink lots of water to stay hydrated, your muscles can function better and avoid tightening and cramping.
-The stress of the car accident and any injuries can make your muscles tense up, but getting enough water can help the healing process and prevent more pain from occurring.
+The stress of the car accident and any injuries can make your muscles tense up,

 Ice & Heat